Mooosiee/ATS/README.md

 - Inspect actual AI responses during development by adding `console.log(feedback)` right after `await ai.feedback(...)` in `app/routes/upload.tsx`.
 That makes it easy to update `types/puter.d.ts` to match real output.

-## Contributing / learning

-This project is a learning demo.
-If you're following a tutorial, it's normal to not understand everything up-front.
-Focus on the components you need to change.
-When you discover a runtime shape (e.g., AI returns an array), update the type declarations and add a small helper (e.g., `getAIContent`) to normalize the responses.

-If you want me to:

-- add a small `getAIContent` helper and wire it into the upload flow,
-- tighten `types/puter.d.ts` to reflect array item shapes (e.g. `{ type: 'text'; text: string }`), or
-- add a quick CONTRIBUTING.md or more detailed docs for local development — tell me which and I will add it.

-## License

-This tutorial/demo repo has no license file included.
-If you plan to publish or share it, add a `LICENSE` file (MIT is a common choice for demos).

-Happy hacking!